Call for Proposals – IDIL 2025 Incubation Program

 Projects will be pre-selected at the IDIL graduate program level.

-The final selection of projects will be made in agreement with the university departments, schools, and institutes.
+The final selection of projects will be made in consultation with the academic departments, schools, and institutes.